ekosman/AnomalyDetectionCVPR2018-Pytorch/README.md

 The GUI lets you load a video and run the Anomaly Detection code (including feature extraction) and output a video with a graph of the Anomaly Detection prediction below.

+**Note**: The feature extractor and the anomaly detection model must match.
+Make sure you are using the anomaly detector that was training with the corresponding features.

 ### On-line (via webcam)
 Arguments:
 * feature_extractor - path to the 3D model to use for feature extraction